eshadatta/exp-cite-page/README.md

     * Creates a submission file to deposit the content for the user
     * Deposits the content
     * Registers the PID as a DOI in Crossref
+    * Adds the DOI back to the tagged markdown file
 * All of the scripts can be run individually or together.
 The following examples will demonstrate the scripts that are run under one script

 #### **USAGE EXAMPLES**: